zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/docker/dockerfile.md

 ### Notes regarding Dockerfile

-This file copies the above installers to the Docker image.
+This file copies the installers to the Docker image.
 The exact filename(s) will depend on the versions used.

 Edit the Dockerfile as necessary (`ACfE` and `FVP` arguments therein), else edit on the build command line (see later).

 Whilst installing the [compiler](/install-tools/armclang/) and [FVP library](/install-tools/fm#fvp), the EULA(s) are silently accepted.
 Be sure that this is satisfactory for you.

 You will need to edit the licensing portion of the file to match your internal license setup.
-See [Arm user license setup](/install-tools/license/) for more information.
+See [Arm User-Based Licenses](/install-tools/license/) for more information.

 ## Dockerfile {#dockerfile}
 ```Dockerfile